 Some of your online classmates may be working full time or have held full-time positions before pursuing the MBA.
 Adding them to your professional network enables you to reach companies and organizations that might interest you either as potential employers or as clients.
-Joining a university's alumni organization can help you expand your network, too.
+Joining a university's alumni organization can help you expand your network as well.

 Why Pursue an MBA in Marketing Online?

 Full-time professionals considering a marketing-focused MBA can leverage the online format while continuing to work.
 This format saves time as there isn't a commute or on-campus class schedule to adhere to.
 Students can go at their own pace and complete coursework on a schedule that works for them.
-Depending on the program and its requirements, a student can earn a degree online in as few as 12 months.
+Students can earn an online MBA in marketing from Barry University in as few as 12 months.

 Learn more about Barry University's online MBA in Marketing program.